 Does the thought of college interviews make you sweat?
 No need for that.

 Some of you have wrapped up a few college interviews and others of you will be going through them soon.
 Hence, we asked our resident former Stanford alumni interviewer at Empowerly, Gelyna, for some tips.
+Ranging from general advice to specific advice for the Stanford interview for admissions.
 Enjoy:

 What are some major turn-offs when interviewing students?

-- Making your answers general/showing that you did not do your research on the school you’re interviewing for.
-You should be conveying to the interviewer that the school you’re interviewing for is your first choice.
+- All your answers are general (or otherwise show that you did not do your research on the school you’re interviewing for).
+You should be conveying to the interviewer that the school is your first choice.
 For example, a student once said “I want to attend Stanford or a similar university because….” in an interview.
 Interviewers want to hear that you want to attend their school and for you to be able to give specific reasons why.

 - Being overly formal.
 Interviews are supposed to be casual conversations where the interviewer can learn more about the student.
 The most important thing is to come across as likable and someone who would contribute to the school’s community.
 By acting overly buttoned up or not genuine, you’re not going to come across as yourself and the interviewer likely won’t have a great impression.